 Trail-Stop Three : Greenwich.

-I like to pair a touristy spot with a non-touristy spot so from the Tower of London go to the docks on the river in the shadow of it's tower and tell the people who work on the commuter boats you want to go to Greenwich for the day.
+I like to pair a touristy spot with a non-touristy spot so from the Tower of London go to the docks on the river in the shadow of its tower and tell the people who work on the commuter boats you want to go to Greenwich for the day.
 They’ll know what to do and what kind of ticket you need.
 There are two boat services at those docks.
 Do not do the sightseeing one.
 Do the one that as you approach from the Tower of London is on the far left of the two.
 Cheaper and with boats that return from Greenwich much later.

-The boat ride down the Thames is fun and relaxing and oh i don't know let's say twenty minutes maybe.
-When you step off the boat at Greenwich Pier turn tight and walk toward the giant old wooden ship with the sail masts or posts or whatever the hell you call the giant sticks that hold the sails.
+The boat ride down the Thames is fun and relaxing and oh I don't know let's say twenty minutes maybe.
+When you step off the boat at Greenwich Pier turn right and walk toward the giant old wooden ship with the sail masts or posts or whatever the hell you call the giant sticks that hold the sails.
 Just before you get to the old wooden boat called the Cutty Sark, take a left and walk straight along the side of the ship and then keep walking straight down a street called A206 for about oh I dunno maybe five minutes or less and then Goddards of Greenwich will be on your right at the intersection of A206 and Nelson.
 You're going to eat dinner here after the museums close at 5 pm but I've just found that knowing where this place is makes it easier to find after dark.

 Keep walking down A206 and I believe congratulations are in order.
 You just made up for every time you ever woke up disappointed because it was just a dad gum dream.
 Those dreams flew right here to this park that is gorgeous and worth an international trip in itself but it also happens to be bordered practically on all sides by uncrowded but stunning and if they were in the middle of any major city would be massive international destinations but are well kept secrets.